cdent/etcd-compute/README.md

 resize: False
 ```

-Start a `compute.py` on one or more hosts.
+Start `ecompute` on one or more hosts.
 Each host must have
 the python requirements, the `virt-install` related tools, and
 a `compute.yaml` pointing to placement and etcd.
 You can install
-the python requirements with `python setup.py develop`.
+the python requirements and the `ecompute` and `eschedule` console
+scripts with `python setup.py develop`.

 ```
-python compute.py
+ecompute
 ```

-Because `compute.py` inspects the system for a real inventory, you
+Because `ecompute` inspects the system for a real inventory, you
 end up multiple-booking inventory if you have more than one
-`compute.py` on same host, but it is possible to do so for testing.
+`ecompute` on same host, but it is possible to do so for testing.

-By default, each time a `compute.py` is started a new resource
+By default, each time a `ecompute` is started a new resource
 provider is created.
 This means that there can be orphaned providers
 in placement that will be scheduled to, but don't have any
 listeners.
 You can work around this by calling
 `delete from resource_providers;` in the database, as required.

-Or (new feature!), if `uuid` in `compute.yaml` i set to a specific
+**Or (new feature!)**, if `uuid` in `compute.yaml` is set to a specific
-value, that value will be used each time `compute.py` is started.
+value, that value will be used each time `ecompute` is started.
 If
 a resource provider with that uuid already exists, it's inventory
 will be (re)set to whatever is accurately.
-When `compute.py` gets a
+When `ecompute` gets a
 `SIGINT` or Ctrl-C it will lock its inventory by setting the
 `reserved` value on the `VCPU` inventory to equal `total`.
 Next time
 it is started (with the same uuid), reserved will be cleared.

-Once `compute.py` is running, we can try to schedule a workload.
+Once `ecompute` is running, we can try to schedule a workload.
 `eschedule` can run from any host that has network access to the
 placement and etcd servers.
 Modify `schedule.yaml` as required.